 If the library does not own a title that has been requested for reserves, we will attempt to borrow it from another Harvard library or purchase it.
 Purchasing decisions are made by the heads of each collection and are based on a number of factors, such as whether the work falls within the scope of the collection, how many copies exist at Harvard, cost, etc.

-Cabot Science Library offers both digitization of materials and linking for selected courses.
-It supports reserves required readings for all undergraduate science courses and graduate courses in the Mathematics, Statistics, and Earth and Planetary Sciences departments.
+Cabot Science Library supports reserves required readings for all undergraduate science courses and graduate courses in the Mathematics, Statistics, and Earth and Planetary Sciences departments.
 Optional reserves readings will be considered for purchase and addition to the general Cabot collection.
 For assistance with Cabot reserves requests, faculty or TAs should contact Reserves Supervisor Lidia Berger via e-mail or at 617-484-7469.

 Fine Arts Library supports reserves for undergraduate and graduate courses in the Department of History of Art and Architecture with the exception of Core Curriculum courses.
 Additional support for undergraduate and graduate courses in the departments/faculties of Classics, African and African American Studies, and Architecture, Landscape Architecture, and Urban Planning may be provided, if requested.
 For assistance with Fine Arts Library reserves requests, faculty or TAs should contact the reserves staff via e-mail.

-Harvard-Yenching Library offers both digitization of materials and linking for selected courses.
-It supports reserves for all East Asia-related courses offered by the Faculty of Arts and Sciences.
+Harvard-Yenching Library supports reserves for all East Asia-related courses offered by the Faculty of Arts and Sciences.
 It has primary responsibility for language and graduate courses in the Department of East Asian Languages and Civilizations.
 For assistance with Harvard-Yenching Library reserves requests, faculty or TAs should contact reserves staff via e-mail.

 Lamont Library supports reserves readings for most undergraduate courses offered by the Faculty of Arts and Sciences.
 Lamont Library does not support courses offered outside the Faculty of Arts and Sciences, regardless of undergraduate enrollment.
 The library supports most graduate courses in the following departments: Celtic, Classics, Comparative Literature, English, Germanic Languages and Literatures, History, History of Science, Philosophy, Romance Languages and Literatures, and Slavic Languages and Literatures.Lamont does not support the following graduate courses: